 - Fluid Intelligence (pure processing speed) – basic intellectual processes of manipulating abstract concepts, generalisations and logical relationships (Carroll, 1993).
 Fluid intelligence is used to solve new problems, use logic in new situations and identify patterns.

 - Crystallised Intelligence (learnt factors) –verbal, mechanical, and numerical ability etc. Crystallised intelligence is the ability to use learned knowledge and experience

-The TST looks at an individual's speed of processing information and ability to learn and develop new skills.
-The assessment is used for a variety of purposes: recruitment, retention, development, management, identifying training needs, career guidance, succession planning and benchmarking.
+The GIA looks at an individual's speed of processing information and ability to learn and develop new skills.
+The General Intelligence Assessment is used for a variety of purposes: recruitment, retention, development, management, identifying training needs, career guidance, succession planning and benchmarking.

 Perceptual Speed: This test measures the perception of inaccuracies in written material, numbers and diagrams, the ability to ignore irrelevant information, the ability to recognise similarities and differences, and error checking.
 It tests the speed of semantic encoding and comparison.

 Reasoning: This test measures the ability to make inferences, the ability to reason from information provided and to draw the correct conclusions.
 This test assesses the ability of an individual to hold information in their short-term memory and solve problems.

 Number Speed and Accuracy: This is a test of numerical manipulation and a measure of basic numerical reasoning ability.
 It measures the degree to which an individual can work comfortably with quantitative concepts.

 Spatial Visualisation: This test measures the ability to create and manipulate mental images of objects.
 This test correlates with tests of mechanical reasoning, and assesses an individual’s ability to use mental visualisation skills to compare shapes.
 It relates to the ability to work in environments where visualisation skills are required to understand and execute tasks.